Jero: Appeal

 African-American culture has been popular among a segment of young Japanese since the mid-1990s, so many are hoping that he will be able to spark interest in enka in the younger generation.
 He held a concert on February 20, 2008 in Shibuya, a popular hangout for young people.

-Enka, a product of the late 1940s, is often viewed today by the music industry as commercially obsolete.
-However, there is hope for Enka yet as Jero's fanbase is not limited to older women who grew up with the genre but also a new and emerging younger fanbase who before would never have been thought of as potential fans for the genre.
-Jero's devotion to the memory of his grandmother and his image as a well-educated individual have helped him to win over the hearts of older fans, while younger fans are drawn to him and his music because of the way he has revitalized the genre by blending it with a dash of hip hop.

 From the start, Jero always wanted to keep his hip hop attire, but his record company was a bit hesitant at first.
-Most Enka singers wear a kimono in their performances, which Jero felt was inappropriate for him.
+Most enka singers wear a kimono in their performances, which Jero felt was inappropriate for him.
 After pleading with his management company, he was allowed to maintain the hip hop image and to great success as it is one of the many factors that contribute to his popularity.